elibroftw/blog.elijahlopez.ca/content/posts/linux-tips.md

 To append a line to a system file, do not use `>>`.
 Instead use `commandForOutputGoesHere | sudo tee -a /path/to/file`

+## Steam

+### Native or Flatpak

+Native.
+Anyone who says Flatpak hasn't played enough games.
+For example when playing Forza Horizon 6, I got a "PATH TOO LONG" error.

-## Steam Scale UI on Linux or Manjaro
+### Steam Scale UI on Linux or Manjaro

 Before we get started, reminder to prefer using `Steam (Runtime)` instead of `Steam (Native)`